CosmicPhoenix171/Darcnia/darcnia-campaign/lore/guilds.md

 ### Notable Members
 - **Eldon Thorne** (Guild Master) — Old, eccentric, sharp-minded; senses something is wrong but doesn't know what
-- **Lyra Windfern** (Receptionist) — Warm, excitable, helpful; collects rumors and may have heard fragments of the truth
+- **Tessa Windfern** (Receptionist) — Warm, excitable, helpful; collects rumors and may have heard fragments of the truth
 - **Sophia** (Original Guild Master) — Sealed in the Heartstone; memory mostly erased from guild records

 ### Goals & Current Conflicts